OCA/operating-unit/sale_operating_unit/README.rst

 #.
 Create a Sale Order.
 #.
 The Operating Unit of the Sale Team is assigned to the Sale Order.
+#.
+Create a Product Pricelist.
+#.
+The Operating Unit can be assigned to the Product Pricelist.

 Bug Tracker
 ===========